 Downtown Oceanside Historical Landmarks

 Those who visit Oceanside today are greeted by a bustling downtown that is both walkable and inviting with its mixture of distinct, vintage and modern aesthetics.
 With visuals ranging from the Star Theatre’s large iconic neon sign towering over the sidewalk, to the more contemporary Oceanplace courtyard, to the fun and eclectic neighborhood atmosphere of South O, there is no shortage of diversity.
 Oceanside’s unique character goes far beyond its downtown variety however, the best kept secret about our humble beach city is that it has a rich and fascinating history which continues to be unearthed, brought to light and honored in the downtown more and more!

 Oceanside’s origins date clear back to the 1800’s, with its incorporation on July 3, 1888.
 Starting off as a meager coastal town in close proximity to Mission San Luis Rey, Oceanside developed fairly rapidly opening both the Oceanside Library and Oceanside High School before 1910; with the Oceanside Pier already on its third iteration.
 In addition to the city projects, locals were establishing their own roots by building their businesses in this new city they called home.
 Fast forward over a century and Oceanside is doing better than ever, with new developments located alongside buildings dating back to the 1880’s!
 These historically significant, story-telling buildings are standing proud throughout downtown Oceanside and you’d often be hard pressed to pick them out among the crowd of neighboring structures.
 Fortunately the City of Oceanside and the Oceanside Historical Society have taken important steps in preserving and honoring these pieces of history.
-You can even go on a guided Downtown History Walk April through September, or head out on your own self guided tour to see Oceanside’s historical gems using the provided map at the bottom of this page.
+You can even go on your own self guided tour to see Oceanside’s historical gems using the provided map at the bottom of this page.